February 26 incident: Tokyo Metropolitan Police headquarters

 Captain Shirō Nonaka took nearly a third of all the rebels' troops, 500 men from the 3rd Infantry Regiment, to attack the headquarters of the Tokyo Metropolitan Police, located directly south of the Imperial Palace, with the goal of securing its communication equipment and preventing the dispatch of the police's Emergency Service Unit (特別警備隊, Tokubetsu Keibi-tai).
-They met no resistance and soon secured the building, possibly due to a police decision to leave the situation in the hands of the army.
-Nonaka's group was as large as it was because they were intended to move on to the palace itself.
+They met no resistance and soon secured the building, possibly because of a police decision to leave the situation in the hands of the army.
+Nonaka's group was as large as it was because it was intended to move on to the palace itself.

 After the occupation of the police headquarters, 2nd Lieutenant Kinjirō Suzuki led a small group to attack the nearby residence of Fumio Gotō, the Home Minister.
 Gotō was not home, however, and escaped the attack.
-This attack appears to have been the result of an independent decision by Suzuki rather than part of the officers' overall plan, however.
+The attack appears to have been the result of an independent decision by Suzuki, rather than to have been part of the officers' overall plan, however.

 Government response and suppression of the uprising

 Opposition of the Court faction and Emperor

 The Imperial Palace learned of the uprising when Captain Ichitarō Yamaguchi, a supporter of rebel officers and duty officer for the 1st Infantry Regiment, informed his father-in-law, General Shigeru Honjō, the Emperor's chief aide-de-camp and member of the Kōdō-ha, at about 05:00.
 Honjō then contacted his subordinates and the chief of the military police and headed to the palace.
 The Emperor himself learned of the incident at 05:40 and met with Honjō shortly after 06:00.
 He told Honjō to end the incident, although he was not specific as to how.

 With Saitō dead and Suzuki gravely wounded, the Emperor's chief remaining advisors were Kōichi Kido, Chief Secretary to the Lord Keeper; Kurahei Yuasa, Minister of the Imperial Household; and Vice-Grand Chamberlain Tadataka Hirohata.
-These officials met after learning of the attacks from Suzuki's secretary.
-They took a hard line, advising the Emperor that he should demand that efforts be concentrated on suppressing the uprising and that he must not accept the resignation of the current government, as doing so would "effectively be granting victory to the rebel army".
-It was after hearing this advice that Hirohito hardened his position.
+Those officials met after learning of the attacks from Suzuki's secretary.
+They took a hard line, advising the Emperor that he should demand that efforts be concentrated on suppressing the uprising and that he must not accept the resignation of the current government, as doing so would "effectively be granting victory to the rebel army."
+It was after hearing that advice that Hirohito hardened his position.

 Kawashima met with the Emperor at 09:30 after his meeting with the rebel officers at the Ministry of War.
 He read the officers' manifesto and demands aloud and then recommended the Emperor form a new cabinet to "clarify the kokutai, stabilize national life, and fulfill national defense."
 The Emperor refused and demanded that Kawashima suppress the uprising.
 When the remaining members of Okada's government, unaware that he was alive, attempted to resign that afternoon, Hirohito told them he would not allow it until the uprising had been suppressed.